MyMiniFactory/scan-the-world/src/pages/about/index.md

   and give you a chance to share and strengthen your understanding of yourself.
   You are the result of the generations that came before you.
 This network in its truest form is a shared, open access, museum of the future, built by and for you.
-bannerUrl: /assets/banner_about.jpg
+bannerImage: /static/assets/banner_about.jpg
 team:
   - position: CEO
     quote: Look I walk on the water
-    src: /assets/profile-default.jpg
+    memberImage: /static/assets/profile-default.jpg
     title: John
 ---